Basilica of Saint Servatius: Religious significance

 Through the ages, the presence of the grave of Saint Servatius in the church crypt and the many relics in the church treasury, have drawn large numbers of pilgrims.
 Starting in the 14th century (but perhaps earlier) a seven-yearly pilgrimage was organized in cooperation with nearby Aachen Cathedral and Kornelimünster Abbey, attracting tens of thousands of visitors to the region.
 This Pilgrimage of the Relics (Dutch: Heiligdomsvaart) continued until 1632 when Maastricht became affiliated with the Dutch Republic (Capture of Maastricht).
-The Pilgrimage of the Relics was revived in the 19th century and the tradition continues in our days.
+The Pilgrimage of the Relics was revived in the 19th century and the tradition continues today.
 The most recent Pilgrimage of the Relics took place from May 24 to June 3, 2018.

 Today, the Basilica of Saint Servatius is the main church of the Deanery of Maastricht, which belongs to the Diocese of Roermond.
 The church continues to be a center of Catholicism in Maastricht (the other main church being the Basilica of Our Lady).
 The church was made a Basilica Minor by Pope John Paul II during his visit in 1985.